gamrot/godley/README.md

   simulate_scenario(periods = 100, start_date = "2015-01-01")
 ```

-Now we're ready to see results on a plot.
-All sensitivity scenarios can be plotted at once by taking all scenarios containing selected name.
+The results can be displayed in a plot.
+To visualize multiple scenarios that share the same `scenario` substring in their names, set the `take_all = TRUE` argument.

 ``` r
 plot_simulation(